Morita equivalence classes of blocks with elementary abelian defect groups of order 16: Crossed products and Picard groups

 An essential part of a reduction of Donovan's conjecture to quasisimple groups is K\"ulshammer's analysis in~\cite{ku95} of the situation of a normal subgroup containing the defect groups of a block, which involves the study of crossed products of a basic algebra with an $\ell'$-group.
-In the general setting he finds finiteness results for the possible crossed products, but in our situation we are able to precisely describe the possibilities.
+In the general setting he finds finiteness results for the possible crossed products, but in our situation we are able to precisely describe the possibilities using knowledge of the Picard groups of certain basic algebras.

 Background on crossed products may be found in~\cite{ku95}, but we summarize what we need here.
 Let $X$ be a finite group and $R$ an $\cO$-algebra.
 A crossed product of $R$ with $X$ is an $X$-graded algebra $\L$ with identity component $\L_1 = R$ such that each graded component $\L_x$, where $x \in X$, contains a unit $u_x$.
 Given a choice of unit $u_x$ for each $x$, we have maps $\alpha: X \rightarrow \Aut (R)$ given by conjugation by $u_x$ and $\mu:X \times X \rightarrow U(R)$ given by $\alpha_x \circ \alpha_y = \iota_{\mu(x,y)} \circ \alpha_{xy}$, where $U(R)$ is the group of units of $R$ and $\iota_{\mu(x,y)}$ is conjugation by $\mu(x,y)$.
 The pair $(\alpha,\mu)$ is called a parameter set of $X$ in $R$.
 In~\cite{ku95} an isomorphism of crossed products respecting the grading is called a weak equivalence.
 By the discussion following Proposition 2 of~\cite{ku95} weak isomorphism classes of crossed products of $R$ with $X$ are in bijection with pairs consisting of an $\Out(R)$-conjugacy class of homomorphisms $X \rightarrow \Out(R)$ for which the induced element in $H^3(X,U(Z(R)))$ vanishes and an element of $H^2(X,U(Z(R)))$.